tomiwatech/google-search-clone/README.md

 # google-search-clone
-This page is a clone of the google search page
+This project is a clone of the google search page